 - Check your grill hoses.
-Check it for any signs of cracks, holes, and brittleness that could cause a disaster.
+We also suggest checking it for any signs of cracks, holes, and brittleness that could cause a disaster.

 - Check for blockages.
 Especially in the Venturi tube which runs to the burners.
 There are plenty of causes for blockage, food drippings, spiders, or insects, just to name a few.
 You should be able to clear any blockages with a wire or with some pipe cleaner.

 - Check for leaks.
-This can be achieved by running a solution of one part liquid soap and one part water along with the hoses and on connections.
+You can achive this by running a solution of one part liquid soap and one part water along with the hoses and on connections.
 Then open the valve at your tank and check to make sure that gas isn’t escaping.
-The leaking points will be indicated by bubbles that appear.
+The leaking points will be visible once bubbles also appear.

 - Adjust the hoses away from hot areas or where grease may be able to drip on them.